-‡0: Press to turn the front fog lamps on or off.
+0 (Front Fog Lamps) : Press to turn on or off.
 An indicator light on the instrument cluster comes on when the fog lamps are on.

 The fog lamps come on together with the parking lamps.

 If the high-beam headlamps are turned on, the fog lamps will turn off.
 If the high-beam headlamps are turned off, the fog lamps will turn back on again.